 Dr. Christopher Cook is a Board-Certified Orthopaedic Surgeon and Sports Medicine & Joint Replacement Specialist at Advanced Ortho and Spine.
 He provides a full spectrum of Joint Replacement, Sports Medicine, and Shoulder & Upper Extremity services.
 Contact us today for more information or to request an appointment.
 Contact us today for more information or to request an appointment.

-Dr. Micheal LaDouceur is a Board-Certified Orthopaedic Surgeon and Sports Medicine & Joint Replacement Specialist at Advanced Ortho and Spine.
-He provides a full spectrum of Joint Replacement, Sports Medicine, and Shoulder & Upper Extremity services.
-Contact us today for more information or to request an appointment.
-Contact us today for more information or to request an appointment.
+Dr. Daniel Hagaman is a Fellowship-Trained Orthopaedic Surgeon & Sports Medicine Specialist at Advanced Ortho and Spine.
+He specializes in a range of orthopaedic conditions and treatments including Knee Arthroscopy, Knee Ligament & Cartilage Repair, Shoulder Arthroscopy, Hip Arthroscopy, Orthobiologistics, and more.
+Contact us today for more information and to request an appointment.

 With two locations near Nashville in Mt.
 Juliet and Hermitage, Advanced Ortho and Spine provides patients with high-quality, personalized care while advancing orthopaedic excellence.
 Contact us today to learn more or to schedule your appointment.

-If you or any other person has a medical concern, you should consult with your healthcare provider or seek other professional medical treatment.
+Disclaimer: This blog provides general information and discussions about health and related subjects.
+The information and other content provided in this blog, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.If you or any other person has a medical concern, you should consult with your healthcare provider or seek other professional medical treatment.
 Never disregard professional medical advice or delay in seeking it because of something read on this blog or in any linked materials.
 If you think you may have a medical emergency, call your doctor or emergency services immediately.

 The opinions and views expressed on this blog and website have no relation to those of any academic, hospital, health practice, or other institution.